All right, our two Sean Hannity show, 800-941-Sean.

 And if you want to tell what school you go to, tell us.

-Um I'm not gonna say specifically what school I go to because they're a little bit of a same people with my name.
+I'm not going to say specifically what school I go to because there are many people to my name.

 I'm a junior.

-Okay, so you're gonna graduate at the end of next year.
+Okay, so you're going to graduate at the end of next year.

-I've been starting to lean towards wanting to possibly do something either like in politics or fashion, so like long the PR aspect.
+I've been starting to lean towards wanting to possibly do something either like in politics or fashion, like along the PR aspect.

 Is there anything that would require a more advanced degree that you're thinking about now?